 The priority for the district was the replacement of aging and decaying portable buildings on the campuses of the four schools that constitute the physical infrastructure of RBUESD.
-Following the passage of Measure C, a bond sale was conducted in the spring of 2019 for the first of three series of sales.
+Following the passage of Measure C, a bond sale was conducted in the spring of 2019 for the first of three planned series of sales.
 The district conducted a search and awarded a contract to Semingson Architecture and Engineering to assist with constructing a Facilities Master Plan and begin the preliminary work of planning for the expenditure of Measure C funds.
-Additionally, a bond consultant was hired to assist in creating the master plan, and applying for Modernization Funds from the state of California.
+This contract was subsequently completed and a new Architect, Paddon and Associates, became the new bond architect.
+Additionally, a bond consultant was hired to assist in creating the master plan and applying for Modernization Funds from the state of California.
 The resultant Facilities Master Plan outlined the planned construction of three new classrooms wings at Vista Preparatory Academy, Jackson Heights and Metteer Elementary Schools.